Learn Herbalism with the Herbal Academy

 How much does it cost?

-The full program cost is $360.
+The full Online Intermediate Herbal Course cost is $360.
 The average student will take around one month per unit to complete the course (there's a lot of information included).
 This can be divided into three payments paid during the first three months.
 It's not inexpensive, but it's a lot less expensive than many other options I've found, and the money saved being able to help yourself can add up very quickly.

 What do I need to take the course?